reasonmethis/docdocgo-core/README.md

 > You can skip this section and still be able to use all of the bot's features.
 The repo comes with a database preconfigured with a default document collection, obtained by ingesting this very README and other documentation.
 Additionally, using the `/research` command (see [Response Modes](#response-modes)) automatically ingests the results of the web research into a new document collection.

+### Ingesting Documents in the Streamlit UI

-To ingest your documents and use them when chatting with the bot, you can simply type `/ingest` if you are using the Streamlit UI.
-In the console mode, follow the instructions below.
+To ingest your documents and use them when chatting with the bot, you can simply type `/ingest` if you are using the Streamlit UI (which is the default way of using the bot).
+You will then be prompted to upload your documents.
+You can also ingest a URL by typing `/ingest` followed by the URL.
+The bot will then retrieve the content of the URL and ingest it into a new collection.

+Once the documents are ingested, you can continue adding more documents or URLs by using the `/ingest` command again.
+When you are done, you should rename the collection (`/db rename new-name`).
+Why should you rename it?
+Because if the collection has the default name the system assigned to it, any future use of the `/ingest` command will continue adding documents to it.

+### Ingesting Documents in the Console Mode

+In the console mode, the process is currently a bit less convenient:

-### 1. Fill in the desired ingestion settings in the `.env` file
+#### 1. Fill in the desired ingestion settings in the `.env` file

 Set the following values in the `.env` file: